Jane Austen's literary universe: Honest man and libertine

 In the context of the apprenticeship novel, the heroine must learn to choose the right partner, and not let herself be attracted by the bad boy with the advantageous physique and the enticing words; yet their education does not prepare young girls to resist the solicitations of libertines, while honest men are generally very ordinary, even fallible beings despite their qualities of the heart, with the exception of Darcy (but his qualities are hidden for a long time) and Wentworth (but he is not recognized for his true value until he is rich).
-Thus, Willoughby and Wickham are amoral enjoyers with whom the heroine falls in love a little too quickly and indiscriminately, and Franck Churchill, an unscrupulous manipulator with whom Emma becomes infatuated just by hearing about him.
+Thus, Willoughby and Wickham are amoral enjoyers with whom the heroine falls in love a little too quickly and indiscriminately, and Frank Churchill, an unscrupulous manipulator with whom Emma becomes infatuated just by hearing about him.
 If Henry Crawford and William Elliot, cynical, epicurean enjoyers, can't overcome the heroine's resistance, it's because her heart is already taken.

 Elinor Dashwood has recognized the moral value of the shy Edward Ferrars, despite his weaknesses, and Fanny Price has a deep, if lucid, affection for her cousin Edmund Bertram; but it's in the conversation where Harville and Anne Elliot talk of unfailing love and constancy, sentiments that go beyond romantic attachment, that Jane Austen clearly reveals how she considers the qualities of the heart that she lends to her gentlemen, qualities without which a human being is, in her eyes, a kind of infirm.